 That’s why it can be confusing for moms who sleep through the night and still feel worn out and run down.
 And why there can be some guilt and shame for moms who don’t feel better after a one-off much-needed (relatively) long stretch of rest.

-Wherever you land on the spectrum of “rested,” I can assure you that feeling tired, fatigued, drained, exhausted has an entirely logical explanation that goes far beyond sleep, or lack thereof.
+Wherever you land on the spectrum of “rested,” I can assure you that feeling tired, fatigued, drained, or exhausted has an entirely logical explanation that goes far beyond sleep.

 Nine reasons why moms are always so tired